 The first topic – migration, shed light on issues that have been worrying due to the high number of skilled professionals exiting rather than entering the ASEAN region.
 Yapit Japoetra from YNJ Migration Consulting shared his experience in helping people in getting their permanent residency in Australia so that they can contribute their skills in a different environment such as Australia and the reasons behind why these students desired to travel to Australia to start a career.

-While the entreprenuership was shared by Dominic being an entreprenuer himself, shared a report from PwC which stated that half of the available jobs in the market today will be automated within the next 20 years.
+While the entrepreneurship was shared by Dominic being an entrepreneur himself, shared a report from PwC which stated that half of the available jobs in the market today will be automated within the next 20 years.
 To this problem, the answer he sees to this issue is either to learn new skills or to create your own job by becoming an entrepreneur and to not shy away from problems but to embrace them and become a problem solver in the world.